 This means you can record multiple mics directly into Alitu, simply by setting your recorder as your audio input, prior to recording.
 The useful thing here is that you can still hit record on the recorder too, which will create a handy backup recording on your SD card.

-We recommend the Zoom PodTrak P4.
+Zoom’s H5 and H6 are traditionally seen as the best voice recorders on the market.
+For podcasters though, I tend to recommend the Zoom PodTrak P4.
 This piece of kit was designed specifically for podcasters, and it has a lot of features and flexibility.
+It’s cheaper than the H5 and H6, too.

 You can plug up to four mics into the PodTrak P4.
 You can bring in remote guests online or over the phone and have them talk to all of your local participants with ease.
 You can even play clips, music, and effects during your recordings.